 Markus Sztejnberg, who bills himself as a special counsel on ethics, seems to have been called in to untangle the mess.
 But the mess is at least several years old.
 Inexplicable grant increases and decreases followed an apparent path of reward and punishment.
 Little logic interfered.
 And each year brought howls of protest, then fixes.

-The issue, this year, is different as RIOC withheld funds for months without explaining.
+The issue, this year, is different as RIOC withheld badly needed funds for months without explaining.
 When push came to shove, penalties for the nonprofits finding their way through the pandemic appeared.

 Now, There’s Also a Fix for the Future

 After the board emerged from the questionable executive session, it quickly approved releasing the funding withheld from four desperate nonprofits.
 The session was long and whatever Sztejnberg did in fixing it remained secret.
 But that and a follow up plan effectively fixed the PPF grants debacle and paved the way for a smoother ride ahead.